finos/waltz/docs/features/feature-list.md

 ### Server

-- Java, currently supporting 8, but shortly moving to JDK 11 or 17 (tbc)
+- Java, currently supporting 8, but shortly moving to JDK 11 and then 17
 - Spring framework for auto-wiring components
 - Spark Java, a lightweight framework for creating REST endpoints
 - jOOQ, a java DSL for writing and executing database queries